 The biggest problem with Hoosier Hill Farm’s Textured Vegetable Protein is quality control.
 Before I purchased it, I read a few reviews on Amazon mentioning torn bags, but I figured they’re idiots.
 They probably accidentally cut the package themselves when they cut open the box.
 Lo and behold, I too received a cut open bag.
 The 5lb thick plastic bag had two or three gashes in the side that looked they they were from a box cutter.
 Being that I paid $22 for the stuff, I decided I’m going to eat the shit whether it kills me or not.
 Unsanitary?
 Yes.
 Absolutely.
 Unfortunately, I personally am stingy enough to put those thoughts aside and chow down.

 Despite its lengthy cooking time, it can be used for all of the things you would usually use TVP for.
-Tacos, sloppy joes, burgers, meatballs, chili, etc. This TVP does taste a little… different.
+Tacos, sloppy joes, burgers, meatballs, chili, etc. This TVP does taste a little… different though.
 Considering there are only two ingredients in the product, I have to assume it’s the taste of the food coloring they added.
-While I admit that it tastes a little odd, it’s so slight that I couldn’t possibly count the “off” taste against it.
+While I admit that it tastes a little odd, it’s so slight that it doesn’t really matter.
 TVP in general looks like cat vomit and taste like soggy Cheerios if you don’t add seasoning to it.
 This is rare for any food review, but with TVP I really don’t expect or care if it tastes good, as long as it is capable of absorbing the flavorings I’m adding to it.
 In this case, Hoosier Hill Farm TVP absorbs flavor beautifully (it just takes a while).

 The level of imitation is a big bonus with this TVP in particular.
-They add brown food coloring so it always looks like ground beef.
-The chunks of TVP rehydrate a little larger than I expected, which also adds to the realism.
 While I hate that is takes so long to prepare compared to most TVP products, the end result is pretty decent.
 As long as you’re patient and let it reconstitute fully, this TVP will make you forget that you’re not eating meat.

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.